 - Don't be afraid to question advice.
 If a health professional recommends an invasive, experimental, or expensive treatment, consider seeking a second opinion from a physician who frequently deals with your specific condition.

 How you decide to manage your back pain will ultimately depend on many things.
-Taking all these factors into account will help you and your physician determine which of the available options are right for you.
+Taking all these factors into account will help you make a shared decision with your doctor to determine which of the available options are right for you.

-For more on healing your aching back, buy Back Pain, a Special Health Report from Harvard Medical School.
+For more information on healing an aching back, review Back Pain, a Special Health Report from Harvard Medical School.